crypticCaroline/puppyplaymates/docs/testing.md

 ## Regrex Testing

-I checked the integrity of my Regrex pattern on my backend by passing each pattern into [Regrex101](https://regex101.com/r/OnE0BG/1/) and running a series of random checks through it.
+I checked the integrity of my Regrex pattern on my backend by passing each pattern into [Regrex101](https://regex101.com/r/OnE0BG/1/) and running a series of random checks through each pattern.
+Regrex101 have lots of helpful tips in creating patterns.

 ***

 ## Code Validators

 Every page of the website was run through [HTML Validator](https://validator.w3.org/) because of flask being a templating language the code would not show as valid html.
-I copied the code from within DEV Tools and pasted it into the validators to check the validity at render. - All pages :heavy_check_mark:
+I copied the code from within DEV Tools, both by viewing page source and from within the inspect as HTML and pasted it into the validators to check the validity at render. - All pages :heavy_check_mark:

 I passed the CSS file through [CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - :heavy_check_mark: